raugfer/raugfer.github.io/about.markdown

 I formally studied Computer Science:

 * I have a Ph.D. degree from [Yale University](https://cpsc.yale.edu/) (2010).
-I became a researcher an expert in Formal Semantics and Program Verification.
+I became a researcher and expert in Formal Semantics and Program Verification.
 * I have a M.Sc. degree from [Unicamp](https://www.ic.unicamp.br/) (2001).
 I wrote a complete implementation of the JVM, including AOT/JIT compiler and system runtime; it was called [JewelVM](https://github.com/jewelvm).
 * I have a B.Sc. degree from [UFMG](https://www.dcc.ufmg.br/) (1998).
 I acquired a strong systems background and had lots of fun writing program in C, C++, Pascal, assembly and others.